two-ticks/two-ticks.github.io/_posts/2024-10-15-notes-to-self.markdown

 This is an ongoing project, consisting of my views on research shaped through help of others.
 Some of the views may be problematic and even blatantly wrong.
 I am myself learning and open to views, will be figuring out and keep updating.

 ### Disclaimer
 - Also the first advice, an advice can be wrong for you and you can always choose to differ.
 There are best practices, but not universally good advice.
 Universal advice is too generic for you to not know it in advance.
 Good advice is the one which provides you with new information.
 Information is defined as $${\displaystyle I(X;Y)=H(X)-H(X|Y)\,}$$.
 As you can see, the probability of the event (in our case the advice) should be low to provide you more information.
 A good practice is to negate the statement and then check if it is absurd, for example p = "We should focus", ~p = "we should not focus". ~p is too absurd hence it is generic and doesn't provide us much value.
 On other hand, take q = "[https://terrytao.wordpress.com/career-advice/make-your-work-available/](make your work available)", ~q is not very absurd, it is tougher to argue but there is scope.
-Hence it is good advice.
+Hence it is good advice, as it following two conditions about advice:
 1) should be less abundant
 2) should be falsifiable